KamilTomczykDev/drawOrAttack/readme.md

 <br>

 ## Tech stack
-The application was developed by using these tools:
+The application was developed using the following tools:
 - HTML,
 - CSS,
 - JavaScript